 Napoleon (1927) Director: Abel Gance

-Gance, a French director, first built the idea of an epic about Napoleon Bonaparte after the successes of his other films: J’accuse! in 1919 and La Roue in 1922.
+Abel Gance’s magnum opus is a towering behemoth of silent cinema, a visual feast of enduring delights.
+The most common version is the result of twenty years of restorative work by Kevin Brownlow, to whom silent film owes a great deal of gratitude.
+Napoleon offers the first great historical biopic, a silent tour de force, and as its subject, it uses the great Corsican/French leader, Napoleon Bonaparte.
+Gance, a French director, first developed the idea for an epic about Napoleon Bonaparte after the successes of his other films: J’accuse! in 1919 and La Roue in 1922.
 His original intent was to create a six-part biopic, with each part lasting 75 minutes.
-He was permitted to use Napoleon’s rooms in the Fontainebleau palace.
-Gance even wrote to the surviving descendants of Napoleon, prophesying a “resurrection” of the emperor.
+He was actually permitted to use Napoleon’s rooms in the Fontainebleau palace.
+Gance even wrote to the surviving descendants of Napoleon, prophesying a “resurrection” of the emperor in his film.
 His letters went unreturned.

 Albert Dieudonné was given the role of Napoleon in the film after he showed up unannounced at the palace one night in full costume, reciting one of Napoleon’s speeches.
 This was enough to impress Gance.
 The film portrays a young Napoleon as a leader during a schoolyard snowball fight, and from there we travel through the French Revolution and Napoleon’s rise to power, as well as his own romantic inclinations, concluding with battle scenes during the Napoleonic Wars.
 At the close, Napoleon gazes out over the Alps envisioning future struggles as a French flag is raised.